TechsCode-Team/InsaneVaultsWiki/features/vaultpurge.md

 <br>

 ## Start
-You will be able to manage the Community Vault from the main Plugin's GUI that you open by executing the command `/InsaneVaults`.
+You will be able to manage the Vault Purge Feature from the main Plugin's GUI that you open by executing the command `/InsaneVaults`.
 (Or any Alias: `/iv`, `/ivaults`)
 You can also edit this Feature by using the Commands (Check out Commands Tab)
 <br>